COP29 Summit Secures $300 Billion Annual Climate Finance Target, Faces Criticism for Falling Short

 Countries attending the summit in Baku reached a landmark agreement on Sunday to channel $300 billion annually by 2035 to support poorer nations in coping with climate change impacts.
 While some delegates hailed the deal as a vital step forward, others criticized it as insufficient given the escalating climate crisis.

-The agreement, achieved after extended negotiations in Azerbaijan's capital, aims to boost previous commitments of $100 billion per year by 2020, which were only fulfilled in 2022.
+The agreement, achieved after extended negotiations in 's capital, aims to boost previous commitments of $100 billion per year by 2020, which were only fulfilled in 2022.
 It also sets a broader target of raising $1.3 trillion annually by 2035, leveraging both public and private funding.
-United Nations climate chief Simon Stiell described the deal as an “ policy for humanity,” but stressed that its success hinges on timely and full financial contributions.
+United Nations climate chief Simon Stiell described the deal as an “insurance policy for humanity,” but stressed that its success hinges on timely and full financial contributions.

 Despite its adoption, the deal faced strong opposition.
 India's delegate Chandni Raina called the agreement “nothing more than an optical illusion,” arguing it fails to adequately address the scale of the challenges.
 Many developing nations voiced frustration over perceived delays and limited ambition, with some delegates walking out of talks before the final compromise.